npalm/cross-cluster-mesh-postcard/README.md

 ./01a-istio-dl.sh
 ./01b-helm-dl.sh
 ```
 The next script starts a *tmux* session with a window for each cluster.
+Window 1 and 2 are for the EKS cluster, the third window can be used for GKE.
 If you are using environmnet variables for AWS credentials, they are copied.
 ```
 ./01z-shells.sh
 ```